 • Typing your name on an electronic form

 • Using a PIN

 Basically, an electronic signature includes most kinds of signatures where you did not use an ink pen.
+So all non-wet signatures are a form of electronic signature.
 Electronic signatures are usually used to acknowledge messages, transactions, or that you received a document or message.

 When Is A Wet Signature Required?